Swietl1k/MeetingSummarizer/README.md

 3. **Click the "Go Live" button located on the right side of the VS Code's bottom bar**

-After completing the above steps, your frontend should run on http://127.0.0.1:5500/ .
+After completing the above steps, your frontend should be accessible on following url: http://127.0.0.1:5500/frontend/views/login-register.html.